-Table 5.5 Summary of quality control and safety mechanisms in Ph Answer Score Building quality control index (0-15) 11.00 Quality of building regulations index (0-2) 1.00 In what way are the building regulations (including the building code) or any regulations dealing with construction permits made available?
+Answer Score Building quality control index (0-15) 12.0 Which third-party entities are required by law to verify that the building plans are in compliance with existing building regulations?
+(0-1) Licensed architect; Licensed engineer.
+Quality of building regulations index (0-2) 2.0 How accessible are building laws and regulations in your economy?
 (0-1) Available online; Free of charge.
-1.0 Which requirements for obtaining a building permit are clearly specified by the building regulations or by any accessible website, brochure or pamphlet?
-(0-1) List of required documents; Fees to be paid.
-0.0 Quality control before construction index (0-1) 1.00 Who is part of the committee or team that reviews and approves building permit applications in the relevant permit-issuing agency?
-(0-1) Licensed architect.
-Quality control during construction index (0-3) 2.00 What types of inspections (if any) are required by law to be carried out during construction?
-(0-2) Inspections by in-house engineer.
+1.0 Which requirements for obtaining a building permit are clearly specified in the building regulations or on any accessible website, brochure or pamphlet?
+(0-1) List of required documents; Fees to be paid; Required preapprovals.
+1.0 Quality control before construction index (0-1) 1.0 Which third-party entities are required by law to verify that the building plans are in compliance with existing building regulations?
+(0-1) Licensed architect; Licensed engineer.
+1.0 Quality control during construction index (0-3) 2.0 What types of inspections (if any) are required by law to be carried out during construction?
+(0-2) Inspections by in-house engineer; Inspections at various phases; No inspections are legally required during construction.
 1.0 Do legally mandated inspections occur in practice during construction?
-(0-1) are always done in Quality control after construction index (0-3) 3.00 Yes, final inspection is done by government agency; Yes, in-house egulations?
+(0-1) Mandatory inspections are always done in practice.
+1.0 Quality control after construction index (0-3) 3.0 Is there a final inspection required by law to verify that the building was built in accordance with the approved plans and regulations?
 (0-2) Yes, final inspection is done by government agency; Yes, in-house engineer submits report for final inspection.
 2.0 Do legally mandated final inspections occur in practice?
 (0-1) Final inspection always occurs in practice.
-1.0 Liability and insurance regimes index (0-2) 1.00 Which parties (if any) are held liable by law for structural flaws or problems in the building once it is in use?
-(0-1) Architect or engineer; Professional in charge of the supervision; Construction company; 1.0
+1.0

-Answer Score Owner or investor.
-Which parties (if any) are required by law to obtain an insurance policy to cover possible structural flaws or problems in the building once it is in use?
-(0-1) No party is required by law to obtain insurance 0.0 Professional certifications index (0-4) 3.00 What are the qualification requirements for the professional responsible for verifying that the architectural plans or drawings are in compliance with existing building regulations?
+Answer Score Liability and insurance regimes index (0-2) 1.0 Which parties (if any) are held liable by law for structural flaws or problems in the building once it is in use (Latent Defect Liability or Decennial Liability)?
+(0-1) Architect or engineer; Professional in charge of the supervision; Construction company; Owner or investor.
+1.0 Which parties (if any) are required by law to obtain an insurance policy to cover possible structural flaws or problems in the building once it is in use (Latent Defect Liability Insurance or Decennial Insurance)?
+(0-1) No party is required by law to obtain insurance 0.0 Professional certifications index (0-4) 3.0 What are the qualification requirements for the professional responsible for verifying that the architectural plans or drawings are in compliance with existing building regulations?
 (0-2) Minimum number of years of experience; University degree in architecture or engineering; Being a registered architect or engineer; Passing a certification exam.
 2.0 What are the qualification requirements for the professional who supervises the construction on the ground?
 (0-2) University degree in engineering, construction or construction management; Being a registered architect or engineer; Passing a certification exam.
 1.0

 Access to reliable and affordable electricity is vital for businesses.
-To counter weak electricity supply, many firms in developing economies have to rely on self-supply, often at a prohibitively high cost.
+To counter weak electricity supply, many firms in developing economies have to rely on selfsupply, often at a prohibitively high cost.
 Whether electricity is reliably available or not, the first step for a customer is always to gain access by obtaining a connection.